Raycho01/Raycho01/README.md

 - ⚡ Fun fact: ...
 -->

-I am Raycho, a fourth-year student pursuing a degree in 'Information Technology in the Industry' at the Technical University of Sofia.
-My primary focus lies in the realm of mobile software development, specifically with Swift and SwiftUI.
-I am dedicated to the pursuit of continuous learning and relish the opportunity to acquire new knowledge daily.
-Moreover, I have an unwavering passion for new technologies.
+I am a passionate iOS developer who started this exciting journey at the beginning of 2022.
+With a love for technologies, I thrive on creating seamless and innovative mobile experiences.
+At 22 years old, I'm always eager to learn and grow, staying up-to-date with the latest trends and advancements in the tech world.
+I'm located in Sofia, Bulgaria, where I just graduated the Technical University with bachelor degree.
+I'm always open for new possibilities and ways to improve myself, so don't hesitate to text me.

-How to contact me: raycho.kostadinov01@gmail.com
+Email: raycho.kostadinov01@gmail.com